codragon2020/odds_and_statistics/README.md

 **Disclaimer:**

-- In the US, Gambling is only legal for adults 21 and over.
+- In the US, Gambling is only legal for adults 21 years of age and over.
 If one chooses to partake in the actively, please do so only with the money you can afford to lose.
 - The makers of this website do not manage the data provided.
-- The odds and statistics presented in this site are provided through an API call hosted by RapidAPI.
+- The odds and statistics presented in this site are provided through an API call hosted by [RapidAPI](https://rapidapi.com/marketplace).

 **User Story**
 As a sports enthusiast, I want to access all NBA statistics and odds data, so that I can make informed bets with others.